maxrisher/calendarthatv2/README.md

 # Deployment
 ## Local

+# `.env` file
+- Copy the environment variables from Railway and then it should work
-Use the command `python -m uvicorn calendarthat_site.asgi:application` from the calendarthatv2 directory.
+- Use the command `python -m uvicorn calendarthat_site.asgi:application` from the calendarthatv2 directory.
 When you are in the calendarthat_site directory to start the asgi server locally

-# `.env` file
-copy the environment variables from Railway and then it should work

 ## Railway